alexMcosta/narkwhal/README.md

 - Add the ability to scour multiple accounts.
 - Add the ability to choose which volumes to delete.
 - Add a silent mode option.
+- Add ability to filter by EBS type

 #### Major features
 - Make binaries to install on multiple platforms so it does not require go.